INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

 - `combine.m`: to summarize the results of `robust_link.m` and prepare for the decomposition.

-  Input: the matrice M and D derived from `robust_link.m`.
+  Input: N, number of players; the matrice M and D derived from `robust_link.m`.

   Output: a N × N matrix ˜D. For link ij, ˜Dij = 0 if the link is surely to be absent or built and ˜Dij = 1 otherwise.
 With this matrix, we can decompose the network